The following is a transcript of this video.

 Leo Tolstoy is a paradigmatic example of an individual who, after a spiritual crisis, became an existential nihilist for a period of time.
 He wrote:

 The second option has traditionally been the much more favoured option, as it is obvious from the passage just quoted that nihilism is not a pleasant state for one to experience.
 This option involves degrading this earthly existence, and positing the existence of a superior reality.
 Common examples of this superior reality is the heaven of Christianity, or Plato’s world of Forms, although there are many different varieties of such worlds.
-Nietzsche referred to this option as an escape in a passage from The Will to Power, as with this option one literally escapes from nihilism.
-He wrote:
+This option, according to Nietzsche, offers an escape from nihilism, or as he wrote:

 “…an escape remains: to pass sentence on this whole world of becoming as a deception and to invent a world beyond it, a true world.”
 (The Will to Power, Friedrich Nietzsche)